wikimedia/restbase/README.md

 As a proxy, RESTBase does not perform any significant content processing itself.
 Instead, it requests content transformations from backend services when needed, and typically (depending on configuration) stores it back for later retrieval.
-For high-volume static end points most requests will be satisfied directly from storage.
+For high-volume static end points, most requests will be satisfied directly from storage.

 The *table storage* backends conform to a RESTful [table storage